 Taneja observes, “They have just managed to keep power in play for three years.”
 This period has been marked by the Taliban’s struggle to maintain control, with the group facing challenges both internally and externally.
 Despite this, the world’s attention has been diverted to other global crises, allowing the Taliban to consolidate their power without facing significant opposition from the international community.

-International Recognition of the Taliban
+International recognition of the Taliban

 One of the critical issues surrounding the Taliban’s rule has been the question of international recognition.
 Very few countries have officially recognized the Taliban government.
 Taneja explains, “Very few have actually recognized the Taliban officially.
 I think the Chinese have, but they have also taken the ambassador on board officially without confirming it as official recognition on paper.”